 Katie Weatherford - Co-Artistic Director

 Katherine holds a BFA in Musical Theatre and has been professionally active in stage, film and television for over a decade.
-She founded Greenwood Lake Theatre alongside Mercia Entertainment Artistic Director Mary Riley in summer 2016 and co-produced The 25th Annual Putnam County Spelling Bee.
+She founded Greenwood Lake Theatre alongside Co-Artistic Director Mary McKinley in summer 2016 and co-produced The 25th Annual Putnam County Spelling Bee.
 Previously, Katherine had produced cabarets, independent films and an independent sitcom pilot titled How Come I’m Not Famous Yet?
-Katherine’s stage credits include Maria in West Side Story, Janet in The Rocky Horror Show, Sarah Kines in Seven Brides for Seven Brothers, Sister Mary Luke in Nunsense:The Mega Musical (Barn Theatre, MI), Kathy Selden in Singin’ in the Rain, Ariel Moore in Footloose , Lily St. Regis in Annie (Alhambra Theatre, FL) Judy Haynes in White Christmas (Woodlands Repertory Theatre, TX) and Olive Ostrovsky in the 25th Annual Putnam County Spelling Bee (Greenwood Lake Theater.)
+Katherine’s stage credits include Maria in West Side Story, Janet in The Rocky Horror Show, Sarah Kines in Seven Brides for Seven Brothers, Sister Mary Luke in Nunsense:The Mega Musical (Barn Theatre, MI), Kathy Selden in Singin’ in the Rain, Ariel Moore in Footloose , Lily St. Regis in Annie (Alhambra Theatre, FL) Judy Haynes in White Christmas (Woodlands Repertory Theatre, TX) and Olive Ostrovsky in The 25th Annual Putnam County Spelling Bee (Greenwood Lake Theater.)
 Film and television appearances include independent films Fish Mich, Deceit, and Jerk.
 Television and webseries include How Come I’m Not Famous Yet?, (Un)Balanced, Scorned: Love Kills, Frenemies and as a guest historian on the Travel Channel’s Mysteries at the Museum.

 Board of Directors

 We are currently seeking like-minded individuals to join our Board, specifically with a background in fundraising and legal or accounting.

 * if you have an interest in sitting on our Board, please contact Mary McKinley with your inquiry.